-(a) to be addressed to the Office of the Atkinson College Council, Room 121A, Atkinson College and;
+(a) to be addressed to the Office of the Faculty Council, Room 121, Atkinson and;

-(b) to be presented in a petition form (available in the Office of the Atkinson College Council) or in the form of a letter in which the following information is supplied: name, student number, specific request, grounds, and relevant original supporting documentation such as medical certificates, letters from employers etc. Students' petition letters regarding their standing in a course must be accompanied by a Course Performance Summary Sheet filled out by the Course Director for consideratION by the relevant Faculty petitions committee.
+(b) to be presented in a petition form (available in the Office of the Faculty Council) or in the form of a letter in which the following information is supplied: name, student number, specific request, grounds and relevant original supporting documentation such as medical certificates, letters from employers etc. Students' petition letters regarding their standing in a course must be accompanied by a Course Performance Summary Sheet filled out by the Course Director for consideration by the Committee on Awards and Petitions.

-(ii) When a petition appears to be complete and has been processed by the Office of the College Council, it will be heard at the next regular meeting of the Committee on Awards and Petitions.
+(ii) When a petition appears to be complete and has been processed by the Office of the Faculty Council, it will be heard at the next regular meeting of the Committee on Awards and Petitions.